Edwin Howard Armstrong: Personal life

 In 1923, combining his love for high places with courtship rituals, Armstrong climbed the WJZ (now WABC) antenna located atop a 20-story building in New York City, where he reportedly did a handstand, and when a witness asked him what motivated him to "do these damnfool things", Armstrong replied "I do it because the spirit moves me."
-Armstrong had arranged to have photographs taken, which he had delivered to David Sarnoff's secretary, Marion MacInnis.
-Armstrong and MacInnis married later that year.
+Armstrong had arranged to have photographs taken, which he had delivered to David Sarnoff's secretary, Marion McInnis.
+Armstrong and McInnis married later that year.
 Armstrong bought a Hispano-Suiza motor car before the wedding, which he kept until his death, and which he drove to Palm Beach, Florida for their honeymoon.
 A publicity photograph was made of him presenting Marion with the world's first portable superheterodyne radio as a wedding gift.

 He was an avid tennis player until an injury in 1940, and drank an Old Fashioned with dinner.
 Politically, he was described by one of his associates as "a revolutionist only in technology – in politics he was one of the most conservative of men."

 In 1955, Marion Armstrong founded the Armstrong Memorial Research Foundation, and participated in its work until her death in 1979 at the age of 81.
 She was survived by two nephews and a niece.

-Among Armstrong's living relatives are Steven McGrath, of Cape Elizabeth, Maine, formerly energy advisor to Maine's Governor, and Adam Brecht, a media executive in New York City, whose paternal great-grandfather, John Frank MacInnis, was the brother of Marion Armstrong.
-Edwin Howard Armstrong's niece, Jeanne Hammond, who represented the family in the Ken Burns documentary "Empire of the Air", died on May 1, 2019 in Scarborough, Maine.
-Ms. Hammond worked in her uncle's radio laboratory at Columbia University for several years following her graduation from Wellesley College in 1943.

-Honors

-In 1917, Armstrong was the first recipient of the IRE's (now IEEE) Medal of Honor.

-For his wartime work on radio, the French government gave him the Legion of Honor in 1919.
-He was awarded the 1941 Franklin Medal, and in 1942 received the AIEEs Edison Medal "for distinguished contributions to the art of electric communication, notably the regenerative circuit, the superheterodyne, and frequency modulation."
-The ITU added him to its roster of great inventors of electricity in 1955.

-He later received two honorary doctorates, from Columbia in 1929, and Muhlenberg College in 1941.